 Average house prices vary widely accross the country.

-These are the average prices of a 3 bedroomed semi in various locations in Ireland at the end of 2015
+These were the average prices of a 3 bedroomed semi in various locations in Ireland at the end of 2015

 Dublin 2 €447,000